imandra-ai/fix-engine/README.md

 infinitely many (or infeasibly many) possible sequences of incoming messages which they may have to process.

-With Imandra, we've built on recent breakthroughs in formal verification to develop fundamentally new forms of model-based testing.
-These approaches construct high-coverage test suites by 'decomposing' the state-space of the system model into a finite number of symbolically described 'regions' of behaviour.
+With Imandra, we've built on recent advances in formal verification to develop powerful new forms of model-based testing.
+These approaches construct high-coverage test suites by 'decomposing' the state-space of the system model into a finite number of symbolically described 'regions' of behaviour and then 'solving' for relevant test-cases.
 Each region contains a set of symbolic constraints for the input parameters and a corresponding invariant that the system should obey whenever its inputs satisfy the constraints.
-Imandra also generates corresponding coverage proofs that the collection of the generated regions properly covers the possible behaviours of the decomposed algorithm.
+Imandra also generates corresponding coverage proofs verifying that the collection of the generated regions properly covers the possible behaviours of the decomposed algorithm.
+This forms part of our "Testflow" framework for architecting and automatically deriving test suites meeting rigorous state-space coverage metrics.

 We will seek to ensure that the repository contains up-to-date Imandra region decomposition for the latest models.